 This is necessary in case you need to specifically reply-email, such as sending documents or feedback, reports, etc. from the recipient.
 It also means “I’m waiting for your reply,” but more specifically.

-However, if you don’t know how to do it, you can make you look rude and aggressive, even severe.
+However, if you don’t know how to do it, you can make yourself look rude and aggressive, even severe.
 Here are some sample statements that express a desire to respond politely:

 Please could you send me / Could you send me …, please?